Unity development overview

 The fastest path to building a mixed reality app in Unity is with the Mixed Reality Toolkit.
 If you're brand new to Unity, we recommend that you explore the beginner level tutorials on the Unity Learn platform before continuing.
 It's also a good idea to visit the comprehensive Asset Store and the Unity Mixed Reality forums to engage with the online community building mixed reality apps.
 You never know what cool assets or solutions you might find out in the wild.
 When you're ready to get started with MRTK head to the development checkpoints below!

 Take a look at our porting guides if you have an existing Unity project that you want to bring over to HoloLens 2.
-We have guides for projects that are using HTK, MRTK v1, SteamVR or were developed for immersive headsets such as the Oculus Rift or HTC Vive.
+We have guides for projects that are using HTK, MRTK v1, SteamVR or were developed for immersive headsets such as the Reverb G2, Oculus Rift, HTC Vive.

 1. Getting started